Real Lives, Real Listening books

 Format

-The Real Lives, Real Listening book contains five units featuring native and non-native speakers of English.
+Each Real Lives, Real Listening book contains three sections: My Family, A Typical Day and A Place I Know Well.
+In each section there are five units featuring native and competent non-native speakers of English.

-The first three units are graded from easy to more challenging according to accent, speed of delivery and complexity of language.
+The first three units in each section are graded from easy to more challenging according to accent, speed of delivery and complexity of language.
 Each of these three units follows the same format:

 Part 1 Pre-listening